Connect with us

 Playing With Colours And Numbers Together Number Learning Activities For Kids

 The colours of the rainbow can be seen in a pattern with an increasing number of teddy bear miniature figures.
-There are a fixed number of teddy bears for each consecutive number as the number of bears in the picture increases from 1 and then goes up to 10.
+There is a fixed number of teddy bears for each consecutive number, as the number of bears in the picture increases from 1 and then goes up to 10.

 Matching Colours With Paper Clips